-Prior to joining the Pro Bono Practice, Lou was the Attorney-in-Charge of the Society's Manhattan and Staten Island Juvenile Rights trial offices and oversaw the initiation of programs focusing on literacy and the needs of adolescents transitioning from foster care.
+Prior to joining the Pro Bono Practice, Lou was the Attorney-in-Charge of the Society's Manhattan and Staten Island Juvenile Rights trial offices where he was responsible for the supervision and training of over 70 attorneys and para-professionals and oversaw the initiation of programs focusing on literacy and the needs of adolescents transitioning from foster care.
 Lou began his legal career as a judicial law clerk in the Superior Court of New Jersey.
 He then worked as a Staff Attorney in both the Juvenile Rights and Criminal Defense practices of Legal Aid, as well as an associate with a private firm specializing in employee benefits.
-Lou has also served as an Adjunct Professor of Law at St. John's University School of Law, as Guest Lecturer at Wake University School of Law and as faculty for several National Institute for Trial Advocacy (NITA) and Practicing Law Institute (PLI) programs.